Autism and Employment

 Following this training the learner can progress on to the following programmes:

-- How to provide appropriate social information for people on the Autism Spectrum
+* How to write Social Stories for people on the Autism Spectrum

-All profits from this training go to towards improving the lives of individuals and families on the autism spectrum.
+All profits go to towards improving the lives of individuals and families on the autism spectrum.

 11th Floor, Centre North East, 73-75 Albert Road, Middlesbrough TS1 2RU

 At MAIN we support people, not ‘cases’ or ‘numbers’.